Ikarie XB-1: Releases

 In 2005, Filmexport Home Video released a DVD of the original Czech version of the film with English subtitles and presented in its original Panavision 2.35:1 anamorphic widescreen aspect ratio.
 The DVD included opening credits from the US version and two scenes as a bonus material to show the differences.

-In 2013, UK company Second Run released a DVD of the original Czech version with English subtitles in a same transfer.

 A new 4k digitally restored version by Czech Film Archive was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
 In 2017, a digitally restored edition was released by the Czech Film Archive in Prague on DVD and Blu-ray, with Czech, English and French subtitles.
-Second Run released a Blu-ray in 2019.